Your own effective and affordable pre-workout supplement.

 Finally, Beta-Alanine.

-This supplement improves your performance in the gym, and therefore you will get more reps, more sets and consequently better results.
+This supplement improves your performance in the gym, and therefore, you will achieve more repetitions, more sets and consequently better results.

 If you are in the fat loss phase, Beta-Alanine is very good for increasing resistance in cardio training.

-This supplement, unlike Caffeine and Citrulline, should be taken every day and not just pre-workout, and the dose should be between 2g to 5g daily.
+This supplement, unlike Caffeine and Citrulline, should be taken every day and not just pre-workout, and the dose should be between 2g and 5g daily.

-It starts with the smallest dose, and divides into two doses, since higher doses taken at once usually cause the famous tingling, which although harmless, is unnecessary.
+Start with the smallest dose, and divide it into two doses, as higher doses taken at once usually cause the famous tingling, which although harmless, is unnecessary.

 Pricing

-The formula is simple, with only four ingredients, and all of them are effective.
+The formula is simple, with just four ingredients, and all of them effective.

-It remains to be seen whether the objective of creating a pre-workout not only effective, but also economical, has been achieved.
+It now remains to be seen whether the objective of creating a pre-workout that is not only effective, but also economical, has been achieved.

 We used the values practiced by Myprotein for these supplements, without discounts, to calculate the price of this formula.